Improve your chances of transition

 - Experiment with PG & VG percentages.
 Higher PG can improve flavour

-- Try a Variable Wattage device and experiment with various settings/power levels
+- Experiment with various settings/power levels

 - Try Sub oHm Tanks with easy replaceable coil heads (atomisers)